Anthropic

 Anthropic enforces a maximum of 4 cache points per request.
 Pydantic AI automatically manages this limit to ensure your requests always comply without errors.

-- System Prompt: Via
+- Automatic caching: Via

 anthropic_cache_instructionssetting (adds cache point to last system prompt block) - Tool Definitions: Via